elegoff/SuperSimpleStocks/README.md

-Some predefined Stocks are inserted (once and for all) :
+Some predefined Stocks are loaded at startup from a parsed Stocks.json file

     Beverage-trader> lcs
     TEA | COMMON | 0.0 | 0 | 100.0